Get in touch with an expert at 800-880-4479

 Look for adjustable handles, comfortable seating, and easy-to-use brakes.
 Small details - like ergonomic grips or a foldable frame - can significantly improve convenience and confidence.

-👉 At Pelegon, we designed our rollator with safety, comfort, and independence in mind.
-Its lightweight aluminum frame, ergonomic handles, and reliable braking system make it ideal for both indoor and outdoor use.
-Discover the Pelegon Rollator and experience how thoughtful design can enhance everyday mobility.
+👉 At Pelegon, we designed our rollator with your independence in mind.
+Featuring a lightweight aluminum frame, ergonomic loop-lock brakes, and a comfortable padded seat, it’s built for both indoor maneuvering and outdoor adventures.

 Shop the story